solislemuslab/snaq-tutorial/lecture-notes/lecture3.md

 ## 1.3 Output for MrBayes

-The script created a new directory named `mb-output` (like we asked above), which contains a compressed tarball of all MrBayes output: `mb-output/nexus.mb.tar`.
+The script created a new directory named `mb-output` (as specified in the command), which contains a compressed tarball of all MrBayes output: `mb-output/nexus.mb.tar`.
 We won't look at the output files, but if you want instructions on how to untar to see them, check [the PhyloNetworks wiki](https://github.com/crsl4/PhyloNetworks.jl/wiki/Gene-Trees:-MrBayes).